sa-mw-dach/manuela/docs/documentation/SETUP.md

 ### Virtualization environment (Optional)

 If you intend to show the firewall operator, you need to run a pfSense firewall in a virtualization environment.
+(We currently use Red Hat Enterprise Virtualization)

 ## Fork and clone manuela-dev

 Unless you are using the stormshift environment, create a fork of https://github.com/sa-mw-dach/manuela-dev.git to your GitHub account.
 Each environment should have its own set of repositories, since running the demo will alter the manuela-dev contents during the coding demo and CI/CD runs.

 Then, clone the your manuela-dev repository into your home directory.
 This repo contains everything required to set up the manuela demo.
-You can choose a different directory, but the subsquent docs assume it to reside in ~/manuela-dev .
+You can choose a different directory, but the subsequent docs assume it to reside in ~/manuela-dev .

 ```bash
 cd ~